p-slash/lyspeq/README.md

 + `PrecomputedFisher` (str):
     File to precomputed Fisher matrix.
 If present, Fisher matrix is not calculated for spectra.
 Off by default.
++ `Targetids2Ignore` (str):
+    File that contains a list of TARGETIDs.
+3D estimator only.
 + `NumberOfBoots` (int, default: 20000):
     Number of bootstrap realizations.
 + `FastBootstrap` (int, default: 1, True):